JayVoigt/JavaMonopoly/documentation/pp2.md

 Someone who wishes to play Monopoly. (?)

 &nbsp;
+---
 #### Problems to solve

 **Data**

-A game of Monopoly can be decomposed into a single, large data structure, and this comprises the core of this project.
+A game of Monopoly can be decomposed into a large data structure, and this comprises the core of this project.
 A set of objects which contain certain attributes are affected throughout gameplay, either randomly, or by user decision.

 The primary element of the game data is the board.
-It contains information about both the players and board spaces.
+It contains sets of information about both the players and board spaces.
 Both the players and spaces are represented in an `ArrayList`.
 In the case of spaces, this `ArrayList` can contain several different object types, all derived from the base `Space` class.
 Consequently, each space can have its own methods that are called during a generic event, e.g., calculating rent.

 ---
 &nbsp;

 **CPU players**

-Implementing an extremely basic CPU player is not difficult, wherein the player automatically performs its necessary actions, and executes any required decision as `true`.
+Implementing an extremely basic CPU player is trivial, wherein the player automatically performs its necessary actions, and executes any required decision as `true`.

 A more advanced CPU player can be manifested through several styles: